iov-one/docs/docs/weave-tutorial/01-overview.md

 Tutorial content is enriched by Pull Request (PR) discussions.
 If you follow the PR reviews you will develop a clear understanding of how to design your module and implement a blockchain app using Weave, piece by piece.
 And you can see how the development flow works and what are the issues you should have on your mind while moving forward.

-If you have questions about the internal working of Weave, you should check out the [source code]("https://github.com/iov-one/weave), which is very well documented.
+If you have questions about the internal workings of Weave, you should check out the [source code]("https://github.com/iov-one/weave), which is very well documented.
 Please feel free to add to the list of [issues](https://github.com/iov-one/weave/issues) if you think there is something insufficiently documented or that is confusing.